HarshitGupta77/The-Last-Whisper/README.md

 ## 🛠 Installation Requirements

 - Python 3.x
-- Pygame
+- pygame
-- Requests (for API calls)
+- aiohttp (for API calls)
+- asyncio

 ## 💻 How to Play